kevoree/kevoree-book/kevoree_for_the_impatient/README.md

 7. You should see a new component in you log
     ![hello](hello.png)

-### You want to develop your own component, here is a short tutorial to install a developement environement
+### You want to develop your own component, here is a short tutorial to install a development environment

 1. Install JDK8: https://jdk8.java.net/
 2. Install IntelliJ IDE : http://www.jetbrains.com/idea/download/